 Sep 2, 2016

-5 Ways to Ease a Gout Attack
+Five Ways to Ease a Gout Attack

-There are a number of over-the-counter treatments that can help relieve the pain caused by a gout attack.
+Several over-the-counter treatments can help relieve the pain caused by a gout attack.
 These nonsteroidal anti-inflammatory drugs can lower uric acid levels and treat episodes of inflammation.
-Some good choices include Aleve, Motrin, and Advil and, when taken in prescription doses, can be very effective.
+Some good choices include Aleve, Motrin, and Advil, and, when taken in prescription doses, can be very effective.

-Ice, Elevate, and Relax
+Ice, elevate, and relax.

 As long as the pain isn’t too extreme, a cold compression or ice pack applied gently to the area can help ease the inflammation.
 For the most effective treatment, ice the joint for 20 to 30 minutes several times a day and keep the affected area elevated.
 Another trigger for gout is stress.

-Make an Appointment with Carolina Arthritis
+Make an appointment with Carolina Arthritis.

-Carolina Arthritis’s team of specialized doctors can meet with you to discuss your specific situation and create a treatment plan that is tailored specifically to you.
+Carolina Arthritis’s team of specialized doctors can meet with you to discuss your specific situation and create a tailored treatment plan specific to you.
 Don’t wait for your next gout attack—contact us today and get the relief you need today.